A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Introduction

-EMD and related methods can also be successfully employed to achieve a noise reduction of non-stationary signals.
-In fact, it is possible to establish which modes are signal-dominant or noise-dominant, and then perform a partial signal reconstruction using the relevant modes only, possibly using a mode thresholding to improve the results.
+EMD and related methods are also employed to achieve a noise reduction of non-stationary signals.
+In fact, by distinguishing the signal-dominant modes from the noise-dominant ones, it is possible to perform a partial reconstruction accounting for the relevant modes only, possibly using a mode thresholding to improve the results.
 A review of the first EMD-denoising techniques, applied to synthetic signals corrupted with white Gaussian noise or fractional Gaussian noise can be found in \cite{flandrin2004detrending,boudraa2006denoising,boudraa2007noise}.
-Noise reduction in signals with a variable mean values (at least within their observation time) is sometimes referred to as ``de-trending', and the main approaches to achieve it using EMD are outlined in \cite{wu2007trend}.
+Noise reduction in signals with a variable mean value is sometimes referred to as ``de-trending', and the main approaches to achieve it through the EMD are outlined in \cite{wu2007trend}.
 An early application of EMD denoising to biomedical signals (ECG - electrocardiogram) is presented in Weng et al. \cite{weng2006ecg}.
-In this work a time-windowing of the EMD modes is implemented to preserve the typical waveforms of the ECG signal.
-An application of EMD-denoising to voice speech signals, refined with the application of a further adaptive filter, is presented in Khaldi et al\cite{khaldi2008new}.
+Therein a time-windowing of the EMD modes is implemented to preserve the typical waveforms of the ECG signal.
+An application of EMD-denoising to voice speech signals is presented in Khaldi et al \cite{khaldi2008new}.
 Kopsinis and MacLaughlin \cite{kopsinis2008empirical,kopsinis2009development} developed an enhanced strategy for signal denoising using EMD, inspired by the wavelet thresholding method.
-The hard and soft thresholding techniques were revisited in this sense, and a new thresholding method was introduced, the so-called interval thresholding, to improve the denoising results A basic and an advanced iterative method of denoising using interval thresholding are proposed and tested on synthetic test signals.
-Komaty and Boudraa \cite{komaty2013emd} developed a strategy of EMD denoising in which the IMFs relevant for the reconstruction are selected based on the similarity of the probability density function of each mode to that of the input signal.
-The effectiveness of the method is proven though the denoising of artificial and real signals, to which both white and coloured noise is added.
+The hard and soft thresholding techniques were revisited and a new thresholding method was proposed, the so-called interval thresholding, to improve the effectiveness of the denoising.
+A basic and an advanced iterative method of denoising using interval thresholding were proposed and tested on synthetic test signals.
+Komaty and Boudraa \cite{komaty2013emd} developed a strategy of EMD denoising in which the IMFs relevant for the reconstruction are selected based on the similarity of the probability density function of each mode to that of the original signal.
+The effectiveness of the method is proven through the denoising of artificial and real signals, to which both white and coloured noise is added.
 Klionskiy et al. \cite{klionskiy2017signal} developed a new approach for the application of EMD denoising to signals with heteroscedatic noise, i.e. noise in which the variance is not constant in time.
 Tsolis et al.\cite{tsolis2011signal} developed a hybrid signal denoising technique based on Empirical Mode Decomposition and Higher Order Statistics, to reduce fractional Gaussian noise in synthetic signals and in RADAR signals.
 Kabir and Shahnaz \cite{kabir2012denoising} continued the development of the EMD-denoising method developed by Weng et al \cite{weng2006ecg} for ECG signals, by combining an EMD with a DWT (Discrete Wavelet Transform) thresholding.
 Yang et al. \cite{yang2015emd} applied interval thresholding, with some proper modifications, to perform EMD denoising.
-The relevant modes are selected based on the similarity of the PDFs between the original signal and those of the modes.
+The relevant modes are selected based on the similarity between the PDF of the original signal and the PDFs of the modes.